-- Our investments are risky and highly speculative, and we could lose all or part of our investment. - We are subject to credit risk related to investments in our portfolio companies and with our financial institutions and counterparties. - Because our investments are generally not in publicly traded securities, there will be uncertainty regarding the value of our investments, which could adversely affect the determination of our net asset value. - We may not be in a position to exercise control over our portfolio companies or to prevent decisions by management of our portfolio companies that could decrease the value of our investments. - Our portfolio companies may incur debt that ranks equally with, or senior to, our investments in such companies. - Our portfolio companies may be highly leveraged. - Concentration of our assets in an issuer, industry or sector may present more risks than if we were more broadly diversified over numerous issuers, industries and sectors of the economy. - Our investments in the software, internet software & services, IT services and internet & catalog retail sectors are subject to various risks, including intellectual property infringement issues and rapid technological changes, which may adversely affect our performance.
-Each industry contains certain industry related credit risks. - Our investments in the financial services sector are subject to various risks including volatility and extensive government regulation. - Our investments in non-U.S. portfolio companies and securities may involve significant risks in addition to the risks inherent in U.S. investments.
+- Our investments are risky and highly speculative, and we could lose all or part of our investment. - A trading market or market value of our debt securities may fluctuate. - We may expose ourselves to risks if we engage in hedging transactions. - We are subject to credit risk related to investments in our portfolio companies and with our financial institutions and counterparties. - Because our investments are generally not in publicly traded securities, there will be uncertainty regarding the value of our investments, which could adversely affect the determination of our net asset value. - We and the Advisor may be a party to legal proceedings in connection with our investments in our portfolio companies. - We may not be in a position to exercise control over our portfolio companies or to prevent decisions by management of our portfolio companies that could decrease the value of our investments. - Our portfolio companies may incur debt that ranks equally with, or senior to, our investments in such companies. - There may be circumstances in which our debt investments could be subordinated to claims of other creditors or we could be subject to lender liability claims. - Our portfolio companies may be highly leveraged. - Our portfolio companies may prepay loans, which prepayment may reduce stated yields in the future if capital returned cannot be invested in transactions with equal or greater expected yields. - Concentration of our assets in an issuer, industry or sector may present more risks than if we were more broadly diversified over numerous issuers, industries and sectors of the economy. - Our failure to make follow-on investments in our portfolio companies could impair the value of our portfolio. - Our investments in the software, internet & catalog retail, and IT services sectors are subject to various risks, including intellectual property infringement issues and rapid technological changes, which may adversely affect our performance.
+Each industry contains certain industry related credit risks. - Our investments in the financial services sector are subject to various risks including volatility and extensive government regulation. - Our investments in foreign securities may involve significant risks in addition to the risks inherent in U.S. investments. - The effect of global climate change may impact the operations of our portfolio companies. - We may invest in "covenant-lite" loans, which could have limited investor protections.